 How you respond to periods of underperformance may have a lot to say about how successful you’ll be as an investor.
 For many, a year of underperformance isn’t likely to trigger big changes.
-But what about three years?
+But what about two or three years?
 Can you handle a period of that length?
 In the first of a series of articles on how human behavior can affect investment decisions, we look at the benefits of having a plan and sticking to it.

 For many consultants, three years is a key hire/fire period.
 It also roughly approximates the average holding period for retail mutual fund investors.
 But studies show that many successful strategies that go on to achieve superior long-term results are likely to suffer periods of underperformance of three years or more.¹ For the impatient, the tendency may be to fire that underperforming manager and cycle into a top performer (only to have them subsequently underperform!).
 Repeated often enough, it can lead to buying high and selling low, which is well documented in our industry and a leading cause of underperformance.